 Of course, individuals' well-being depends on more than their income, health, and available or discretionary time.
-Still, it is hard to imagine anyone saying their well-being is high if they are severely lacking in any of these domains.
+Still, it is hard to imagine anyone saying their well-being is high if they are severely lacking in any one of these domains.

 Any statistical framework contains elements of judgment, features where choices have to be made that are inherently not easily grounded in a clear conceptual choice.
 In the case of the GLT framework and summary index, there are several major elements of judgment.
-One is the specific choice of the three attributes which are the focus.
-A second is the choice of a specific measure or continuum to represent each of the chosen domains.
-The third is where the threshold is placed along each of the continua to distinguish adequate from inadequate.
+One is the specific choice of the three

-On the first point, it could be argued that literacy and social cohesiveness, for example, are at least as important contributors to well-being as time, money and health.
+On the first point, it could be argued that literacy and social cohesion, for example, are at least as important contributors to well-being as time, money and health.
 Our focus only on time, money and health is therefore a limitation.
-But at the least, it is an excellent starting point for the GLT framework, and is clearly a significant advance on GDP or GDP per capita, currently the most widely used measure of economic well-being, rivaled in international statistical ubiquity only by life expectancy.
+But at the least, it is an excellent starting point for the GLT framework, and is clearly a significant advance on GDP or GDP per capita, currently the most widely used measures of economic well-being, rivaled in international statistical ubiquity only by life expectancy.
 Furthermore, the GLT framework is sufficiently flexible, in a word "extensible", that other domains can be added straightforwardly, given appropriate data.
 Indeed, literacy would be a prime candidate for extending the GLT framework presented here to a fourth domain - both because of its obvious importance, and the availability of appropriate data.

 The GLT framework by focusing on time, money and health is an advance on GDP first in terms of its breadth, since it covers time and health as well as money.
 Second, it is also an advance in the way the economic component, income, is measured.
 As argued in the Stiglitz et al report (2009), a major reason for the loss of credibility of GDP as a broad index of social progress is its disjunction with the direct experiences of individuals and households.
-Stiglitz at al. therefore recommended that the priority indicator for economic well-being be median family disposable (QQQ check) income (adjusted using an equivalence scale for family size).
-This is precisely the income measure used in the GLT framework.
+One major reason is that GDP takes no account at all of income inequality.
+Stiglitz at al. therefore recommended that the priority indicator for economic well-being be median family disposable income (adjusted using an equivalence scale for family size).
+Family size-adjusted disposable income is precisely the income measure used in the GLT framework.